AdrienPlacais/LightWin/docs/source/manual/installation.tracewin.rst

    X11_full = "D:/tw/TraceWin_old.exe"
    noX11_full = "D:/tw/TraceWin_old.exe"

-Between the brackets, type the name of your machine.
+Replace the bracketed names with your machine's name.
-Execute following lines of Python code if you do not know the name of your machine:
+If you're unsure of your machine's name, use the following Python code to find it:

 .. code-block:: python